Blackburn Skua: Operational history

-During late 1938, initial deliveries of the Skua commenced; the first unit to receive it was 800 Naval Air Squadron at Worth Down, supplementing and eventually replacing their Hawker Nimrod and Hawker Osprey biplanes.
+During late 1938, initial deliveries of the Skua commenced; the first unit to receive it was 800 Naval Air Squadron at Worthy Down, supplementing and eventually replacing their Hawker Nimrod and Hawker Osprey biplanes.
 By November, the squadron had embarked on and, during 1939, was followed by both 801 and 803 Squadrons.
 By the start of the Second World War, there were 33 operational Skuas; the type quickly proved itself in combat.
 On 14 September, three Skuas took off from Ark Royal to go to the aid of the which had been attacked by a U-boat.
 When they arrived, the Fanad Head was being shelled by the and all three dived to attack the submarine, which quickly dived to safety.
 Two of the Skuas were damaged by the blast of their 112 lb A/S bombs and had to ditch.
 This was due to that the bombs had been incorrectly fused with too brief a time lapse.
 As a result of this error the weapons detonated almost instantaneously, thus badly damaging the Skuas.
 U-30 returned to Germany with the crews of the two ditched Skuas, who became the first naval airmen to be prisoners of war in the conflict.

 Skua L2923, Red-1 of 803 Naval Air Squadron.
 One of 16 Skuas from RNAS Hatston to attack and sink the in Bergen on 10 April 1940.
 This aircraft spun on the return flight and crashed, the only aircraft lost on that day.

 Skuas were originally credited with the first confirmed kill by British aircraft during the Second World War; on 26 September 1939, three Skuas of 803 Naval Air Squadron, flying from Ark Royal, shot down a Dornier Do 18 flying boat over the North Sea.
 (An earlier victory by a Fairey Battle on 20 September 1939 over Aachen, was later confirmed by French sources).
 On 10 April 1940, 16 Skuas of 800 and 803 NAS led by Lieutenant Commander William Lucy, flying from RNAS Hatston in the Orkney Islands made a 330 mile night flight to arrive at the very limit of their radius - at dawn over Bergen Harbour.
 They attacked and sank Königsberg with several direct hits.
 Jackson wrote of the sinking as being the high point of the Skua's career as a dive-bomber.
 Königsberg was the first major warship ever sunk in war by air attack and the first major warship ever to be sunk by dive bombing.
 On 26 and 27 April Skuas destroyed eight He 111 bombers and damaged several more whilst defending the fleet.